HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 def extract_spec(inst: str, region_file: str):
     """
-    A function that will use HEASOFTPy to extract a source or background spectrum from an IXPE Level 2 event file.
+    A function that will use HEASoftPy to extract a source or background spectrum from an IXPE Level 2 event file.

     :param inst: The instrument name (e.g. 'det1', 'det2', 'det3')